tc-ca/webapp-quickstart/README.md

 # Webapp Quickstart

-This is intended to be a full implementation of a webapp secured to satisfy ProtectedB.
+This is intended to be a full implementation of a webapp including the login security.\
+Tested on Ubuntu 18.04LTS.
+See [here](https://gccode.ssc-spc.gc.ca/docker-developer-diaries/docker-vbox/wikis/home) for help getting Ubuntu+Docker running in VirtualBox.

 ## Build